ot4i/app-connect-templates/resources/markdown/Welcome guide setup 1 - Add products to Salesforce_instructions.md

-To refer to these instructions while editing the flow, open [the github page](https://github.com/ot4i/app-connect-templates/blob/main/resources/markdown/Welcome%20guide%20setup%201%20-%20Add%20products%20to%20Salesforce_instructions.md) (opens in a new window).
+To refer to these instructions while editing the flow, open [the GitHub page](https://github.com/ot4i/app-connect-templates/blob/main/resources/markdown/Welcome%20guide%20setup%201%20-%20Add%20products%20to%20Salesforce_instructions.md) (opens in a new window).

 This template sets up the products which are used with the following templates:
 * [Welcome guide part 3 - Create a CSV file in Box of the products in Salesforce](https://github.com/ot4i/app-connect-templates/blob/main/resources/markdown/Welcome%20guide%20part%203%20-%20Create%20a%20CSV%20file%20in%20Box%20of%20the%20products%20in%20Salesforce_instructions.md).